-We recognise and value the positive benefits of bilingualism, and multilingualism.
+As a British curriculum school in Dubai, we recognise and value the positive benefits of bilingualism, and multilingualism.
 The term English as an additional language (EAL), refers to when a learner has been exposed to a language other than English, during early childhood, and continues to be exposed to this language at home, or in the community.

 Our student body comprises 80% of EAL students, therefore, we have established provisions for EAL students to ensure they can access the English National curriculum, providing where appropriate, intervention for students to address barriers in learning.

 For students who need further support, please contact the Inclusion Team, for information on the extra packages available at our school.

 Please find the admission policy for SEND students, amongst the policies listed below, which details the admission process for all students, including pupils of determination.

 Being one of the top British curriculum schools in Dubai, The International School of Creative Science, Nad Al Sheba, is proud to have an established partnership with the Maharat Learning Center, in Dubai, which has been established to provide children, and young adults with special educational needs, the tools and strategies they require to access and succeed in mainstream education.
 Maharat Learning Center is a smart learning organisation, equipped with the latest, state-of-the-art technology, for learning and teaching.

 All students come to school with their own devices.
 The BYOD system in the Primary and Secondary school provides all students with innovative opportunities to research and create.

 Digital Citizenship is a taught skill, covered in our homeroom sessions, ensuring we are developing responsible users, who may use their devices independently, and effectively.

 At our British curriculum school in Dubai, we believe in the potential for effective use of technology in lessons, to transform teaching and learning, as well as prepare our students to develop their digital literacy.